ersmoreira/research-cegid/Tests pipline - Implementation.md

   - service_healthy: Assure that the specified service has healthcheck specified and returning ok
   - service_completed_successfully: Assure that service runs completely and end ok (exit 0)

+  ## TO-DO

+  - Remove env files from remote repository and put everything inside it on pipeline variables or in Azure Secure Files